Carmen Amaya: Biography

-Her death certificate names 1 November 1915 as date of birth, however, perhaps splitting the difference as does the Library of Congress.
+In 2023, the researcher Montse Madridejos published an academic article in the journal Sinfonía Virtual in which she underscores and gives more weight to 1918 as the possible year of birth of Carmen Amaya.

 Amaya entered the flamenco world accompanied by her father, an impoverished Calé Romani guitarist who made a living by playing in pubs day and night.
 When Carmen was a child, she started going out with her father at night.
 He accompanied her on the guitar while she performed.
 Afterwards, they begged and picked the small change that the public threw on the floor.
 Soon earned her first nickname, "La Capitana".

 At the same time, she started to appear in some lesser known theaters.
 It was only after Josep Santpere, a bright variety show businessman, showed for the first time his interest in Carmen and introduced her to more prestigious venues, that she made her debut at the Spanish Theatre in Barcelona.
 Soon after, she was performing at the Palace Theatre in Paris.

-The first time her name appeared in print was during the International Fair of Barcelona in 1929 thanks to Sebastià Gasch, an art critic who saw her and wrote an article in the weekly newspaper Mirador.
-Sebastian Gash wrote:Suddenly a jump!
+The first time she appeared in print was in 1931 thanks to Sebastià Gasch, an art critic who saw her and wrote an article in the weekly newspaper Mirador.
+Sebastian Gash wrote:"Suddenly a jump!
 And the gypsy girl danced.
 Indescribable.
 Soul.
 Pure Soul.
 Feeling made flesh.
 The floorboards vibrated with unprecedented brutality and incredible precision.
 La Capitana was a gross product of Nature.
 Like all gypsies, She must have been born dancing.
 It was before school, before the academy.
 All that she knows, She must have known from birth.
 Promptly, the viewer feels subjugated, upset, dominated by the face of La Capitana, by her fierce hip movements, by the bravery of her pirouettes and the force of her broken turns, whose animal ardor ran parallel with the astonishing accuracy with which she executed them.
-The raging battery of her heels and the unsteady play of her arms now aroused, excited, then collapsing, surrendered, abandoned, dead, gently moved by the shoulders, are still recorded in our memories like indelible plaques. what caused us to look at her dance was her nerve, which twisted her in dramatic contortions, her blood, her violence, her wild impetuosity as a caste dancer.
+The raging battery of her heels and the unsteady play of her arms now aroused, excited, then collapsing, surrendered, abandoned, dead, gently moved by the shoulders, are still recorded in our memories like indelible plaques. what caused us to look at her dance was her nerve, which twisted her in dramatic contortions, her blood, her violence, her wild impetuosity as a caste dancer."